Blechnum gibbum [BLEK-num, GIB-bum] is a hard fern belonging to the family Blechnaceae.

 Light & Temperature

-Blechnum prefers bright light and a slightly warmer temperature.
+Blechnum prefers bright light with partial shade and a slightly warmer temperature.

 However, it cannot survive in strong direct sun.